-The image of the Little Flower that stands in
+The image of the Little Flower that stands in the Parish Church of St. Therese of the Child Jesus, UP Los Banos. |

 "Our Lord has deigned to explain this mystery to me.
 He showed me the book of nature, and I understood that every flower created by Him is beautiful, that the brilliance of the rose and the whiteness of the lily do not lessen the perfume of the violet or the sweet simplicity of the daisy.
 I understood that if all the lowly flowers wished to be roses, nature would lose its spring-tide beauty, and the fields would no longer be enameled with lovely hues.
 And so it is in the world of souls, Our Lord's living garden.
 He has been pleased to create great Saints who may be compared to the lily and the rose, but He has also created lesser ones, who must be content to be daisies or simple violets flowering at His Feet, and whose mission it is to gladden His Divine Eyes when He deigns to look down on them.
 And the more gladly they do His Will the greater is their perfection."